MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Related Work

 To address these challenges, several works introduce new multimodal HAR algorithms.
-Firstly, instead of aggregating different modalities at a late stage, TBN architecture \cite{kazakos2019epic} combined three modalities (RGB, flow, and audio) with mid-level fusion at each time step.
-It showed that visual-audio modality fusion in egocentric action recognition tasks improved the performance of both the action and accompanying object.
+Firstly, multi-task and multi-stage deep learning methods have been used to design a new framework that learns to combine features from different sensor modalities effectively.
+MuMu~\cite{islam2022mumu} proposed a cooperative multitask learning scheme by creating an auxiliary task and a target task, where the auxiliary task guided the target task to extract complementary multimodal representations appropriately.
+Additionally, \citet{choi2022multi} proposed a two-stage feature fusion method, wherein the first stage, each input encoder learned to extract features effectively and in the second stage, learned to combine these individual features.
+Secondly, instead of aggregating different modalities late, TBN~\cite{kazakos2019epic} combined three modalities (RGB, flow, and audio) with mid-level fusion at each time step.
+It showed that visual-audio modality fusion in egocentric action recognition tasks improved the performance of the action and accompanying object.
 However, the mid-level fusion method is only explored in video and audio modalities and has not been extended to other sensor data (e.g., IMU sensors).
-Secondly, attention-based approaches have recently been applied in feature learning for HAR.
+Furthermore, attention-based approaches have recently been applied in feature learning for HAR.
 The attention mechanism allows the feature encoder to focus on specific parts of the representation while extracting the salient features of different modalities.
-For example, \cite{long2018multimodal} proposed a new kind of attention method called keyless to extract salient uni-modal features combined to produce multimodal features for video recognition.
+For example, \citet{long2018multimodal} proposed a new kind of attention method called keyless to extract salient unimodal features combined to produce multimodal features for video recognition.
+HAMLET \cite{islam2020hamlet} proposed a hierarchical multimodal attention method for extracting salient unimodal features and fusing those to generate multimodal features for HAR.
 Moreover, Multi-GAT \cite{islam2021multi} explored the possibilities of using graphical attention methods for multimodal representation learning in HAR.